-The legend of Mosuo’s promiscuity originates from the practice of Axia, local word translated in Chinese as “walking marriage” (走婚, zouhun).
-However the translation is inaccurate: Axia is a much more deep concept and summarizes the terms of Mosuo sexual relationships.
+The legend of Mosuo’s promiscuity originates from the practice of Axia, a local word translated in Chinese as “walking marriage” (走婚, zouhun).
+However, the translation is inaccurate: Axia is a much more deep concept and summarizes the terms of Mosuo sexual relationships.

 They usually live in extended families (grandfathers, great grandfathers, parents, sons, grandchildren, uncles, aunts, cats and so on).
 The house is made up of common rooms and only the post-pubescent girls who have participated in the coming of age ceremony (during which the girls “become” women and are allowed to wear a skirt) have the right to a private room where they can host one or more lovers.